 This course is designed to introduce the beginner to Modern Dance.
-In this class, students will explore technical and physical concepts as well improvisation and composition.
+In this class, students will explore technical and physical concepts as well as improvisation and composition.
 Students will also be introduced to the historical development of modern dance.
 Students will gain confidence in performance and execution of the material in the studio.

-rapport with each other.
+In addition, students will work on building trust and rapport with each other.